Eating disorders and memory: Explicit memory

-Patients with AN show a strong explicit memory bias towards anorexia-related words.
-In one study, participants (AN group compared to a control group) were presented with a list of words divided into four categories: positive, negative, neutral and anorexia-related.
-They were then tested explicitly with cued recall and it was found that the AN participants better favored the anorexia-related words, showing a schema-related memory bias.
+Patients with anorexia nervosa show a strong explicit memory bias towards anorexia-related words.
+In one study, participants (AN group compared to a control group) were presented with a list of words divided into four categories: positive, negative, neutral, and anorexia-related.
+They were then tested explicitly with cued recall, and it was found that the AN participants better favored the anorexia-related words, showing a schema-related memory bias.
 Participants were also tested implicitly with word stem completion tests, but no implicit bias was found.

 In another study, AN participants were found to have less ability to concentrate in the presence of explicit distractors, as well as to have a conscious cognitive bias towards illness-related words.
-These explicit biases were associated with longer duration of the illness.
+These explicit biases were associated with a longer duration of the illness.
 A different study characterized AN patients as having trouble integrating positive and negative experiences and that the length of the illness also affected these symptoms and reinforced these impairments.
-The results of these studies suggest that there are clear differences in the explicit cognitive processing of stimuli between AN individuals and healthy controls and that length of the illness can affect the extent of these memory biases.
+The results of these studies suggest that there are clear differences in the explicit cognitive processing of stimuli between AN individuals and healthy controls and that the length of the illness can affect the extent of these memory biases.

 A different study showed that currently ill AN patients had problems with immediate and delayed verbal recall; these disadvantages were also found in weight-restored AN individuals.
 There was no difference between healthy controls and AN patients in working memory, just memory function.
-This study demonstrates that there are not only memory biases found in AN individuals, but memory impairments as well.
+This study demonstrates that there are not only memory biases found in AN individuals but memory impairments as well.

 Autobiographical memory deficits have been found in individuals with AN.
 One study found that AN patients with a history of sexual abuse had impairments in their autobiographical memory characterized by their increased general memory recall.
 Another study found that anorexic patients are characterized by an overgeneralization of both positive and negative autobiographical memories, which positively correlates with the duration of the illness.
-The impairment of both positive and negative memories suggests a general impairment in the access to emotional memories, therefore anorexic patients are more prone to suppress or control not only negative but also positive affect.
+The impairment of both positive and negative memories suggests a general impairment in the access to emotional memories.
+Therefore anorexic patients are more prone to suppress or control not only negative but also positive affect.
 One hypothesis suggests that these more general memories are what allow these patients to reduce the impact of a negative event.

-Bulimia nervosa (BN)

-In one study, participants (BN and healthy controls) were exposed to television commercials that were neutral, food-related or body-related.
+In one study, participants (bulimia nervosa patients and healthy controls) were exposed to television commercials that were neutral, food-related or body-related.
 Recall and recognition tests were carried out to test for an explicit memory bias.
 When compared to healthy controls, BN patients had less recall and recognition for body-related stimuli.
 This suggests that BN individuals avoid encoding/processing stimuli related to body image and have a selective memory bias.